Fooled by Randomness

 People who get promoted to important positions usually suffer from tightness of schedules: everything has an allotted time.
 At the limit, you can decide whether to be (relatively) poor, but free of your time, or rich but as dependent as a slave.

-I respect people with scientific minds who feel compelled to spend their nights reading wholesale on a subject matter, trying to figure out what was done on the subject by others before emitting an opinion — would the reader listen to the opinion of a doctor who does not read medical papers?
+I respect people with scientific minds who feel compelled to spend their nights reading wholesale on a subject matter, trying to figure out what was done on the subject by others before emitting an opinion.

 We are designed by mother nature to have an extremely skewed physical workout: hunter-gatherers had idle moments followed by bursts of intense energy expenditure.